IsaacASantillan/Light-Memory-Game/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

 Since I have been unable to land a technical Computer Science internship during my time at UC Berkeley, I would also like to learn more about the roles of front end vs backend developers and how their different roles affect what languages they use.
 I am interested in web development myself, so learning more about the daily tasks of both sides would be extremely helpful in choosing what roles I may want to play in my future career.
-I am also interested in how teams at tech companies work on web development together and how different teams function for one website or project.
+I am also interested in learning how teams at tech companies work on web development together and how different teams function for one website or project.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)